alexcanessa/myousic/README.md

 # Myousic

-App to control music through Myo
+App to control music through Myo.

+Visit http://myousic.alexcanessa.me/ for the demo. **You need a Myo armband connected to make it work!**

 ## Set up